saf-dmitry/taskpaper-mode/README.md

  - `!`: Mark diary items in calendar.

-## Date & Time Formats
+## Date and Time Formats

-These examples show the different formats that you can use when entering dates and times in the date/time prompt.
-The same formats can be used for date/time values in tags.
+These examples show the different formats that you can use when entering dates and times in the date & time prompt.
+The same formats can be used for date & time values in tags.

     - Attend meeting @due(2017-08-11 8am)
     - Do weekly review @due(Friday 12:30)